Board Oversight & Management Accountability for Digital Operational Resilience

 • Integration of third-party risk indicators into enterprise risk management dashboards

-• Development of standardized contract templates with robust governance clauses and compliance requirements
+• Development of standardized contract templates with solid governance clauses and compliance requirements

 • Establishment of contract governance processes with clear roles for contract negotiation, approval, and management